rnow79/work-planner/README.md

 ## Endpoints

-There are six endpoints.
+There are three endpoints, but they act different if the user is a or an admin.
 Assuming we are running in localhost, in port 80, we will have:

 ### For Workers